Protecting yourself against bullying

 • Calming the mind

-• Consider a specific time when you felt peaceful and calm.
+• Think about a specific time when you felt peaceful and calm.

 • Try to remember exactly how it felt in your mind and body – face, neck, shoulders, chest, hands, feet and other areas.